lb3361/gigatron-lb/extension-crazy/README.md

   regardless of the normal control bits.
 Meanwhile the low addresses [0x0000-0x7fff] shows bank 0 as usual.
 If zero page banking is enabled, showing the bank specified by the normal banking bits in [0x80-0xff].
-However is flag NBANKZ is also set, zero page banking is disabled.

   This mode provides a quick way to temporarily map any bank, do something, and almost immediately restore the previous state by